Look To Your Heating and Air Contractor to Help You Make Your Home a Healthy Indoor Environment

 - Air purity

 According to the epa.gov website, health effects from indoor air pollutions may be experienced soon after exposure or, possibly, even years later.
-The air inside your home can cause immediate and long term effects to your health.
+The air inside your home can cause immediate and long-term effects to your health.
 Some effects may be made worse by an inadequate supply of outdoor air or from the heating, cooling, or humidity conditions in your home.
-The Center for Disease Control stated that home air pollution can be made worse by poor ventilation, high heat, and high humidity.
+The Centers for Disease Control stated that home air pollution can be made worse by poor ventilation, high heat, and high humidity.